 Coverage is subject to certain conditions.
 See the benefit description in the certificate of coverage for details.

-Description In-network coverage Out-of-network coverage Anesthesia and related facility Covered according to the type of Covered according to the type of charges for a dental procedure benefit and the place where the benefit and the place where the service is received. service is received.
+Description In-network coverage Out-of-network coverage Anesthesia and related facility 75% (of the negotiated charge) 50% (of the recognized charge) charges for a dental procedure

 Alternatives to hospital stays

 Outpatient surgery (facility charges)